Ecommerce Glossary

 Luminance Noise

 Luminance noise is the variation in brightness of individual pixels that creates a characteristic grainy structure in a photograph.
 Noise in photographs is often compared to grain in analogue photography.
-Unlike chromatic noise, luminance noise can sometimes add an artistic touch to photographs, especially in black and white photography.

 Chromatic Noise